Fifth Avenue–59th Street station

-The Fifth Avenue–59th Street station is a station on the BMT Broadway Line of the New York City Subway.
-Located under Grand Army Plaza near the intersection of 5th Avenue and 60th Street in Manhattan, it is served by the N train at all times, the W train on weekdays, and the R train at all times except late nights.
+The Fifth Avenue–59th Street station (signed as Fifth Avenue) is a local station on the BMT Broadway Line of the New York City Subway.
+Located under Grand Army Plaza near the intersection of 5th Avenue and 60th Street in Manhattan, it is served by the N train at all times, the W train on weekdays during the day, and the R train at all times except late nights.